vuejs/rfcs/active-rfcs/0000-vuex-module-api.md

 1. `mapXXX` helpers cannot know the type of module assets,
 2. It is impossible to deal with namespace string on type level and
-3. typing store instance is too complicated as it has nested structure and needs string concatnation on type level.
+3. typing store instance is too complicated as it has nested structure and needs string concatenation on type level.

 To solve these problem, we utilize a module object which is fully typed by class-style syntax.
 And automatically resolve namespace string in the module object.